frontend-labs/post-template/README.md

 ## Ready!

-Open *jade/_config.jade* and update that with your post data
+Open *jade/_config.jade* and update it with your post data

 ```jade
 - var post = {}